joekarl/joekarl.github.io/_posts/2013-11-15-managing-callbacks-in-node.md

 <br /><br />
 Basically we create a new function that can be called with a limited subset of arguments (note, this is contrived b/c it can only handle 2arity functions).
 <br /><br />
+<h4>Alright thats not too bad, where can we use this again?</h4>
-This is what we\'re doing with the db connection with bind and our query and update functions.
-We setup a partial function that has db connection pre-bound into it so we don\'t have to pass it in from the previous pipeline task.
+This is what we're doing with the db connection with bind and our query and update functions.
+We setup a partial function that has db connection pre-bound into it so we don't have to pass it in from the previous pipeline task.
 </div>

 ##Okay, what else can we do with async?